OfekYabo/Distributed-System-Programming/Ass1/README.md

 *   **Horizontal Scaling**: The system is designed to scale horizontally.
 Since the Manager and Workers are decoupled via SQS, we can theoretically add thousands of Worker instances.
 *   **Bottlenecks**:
     *   **Manager**: The Manager is currently a Single Point of Failure (SPOF) and a potential bottleneck.
 For 1 billion clients, a single EC2 instance cannot handle the thread management and aggregation.
-    *   **Solution**: To scale to billions, we would need to shard the Manager (e.g., one Manager per region or per user group) or replace the Manager with a serverless architecture (AWS Lambda) triggered by S3 events.
+    *   **Solution**: To scale to billions, we would need to shard the Manager (e.g., one Manager per region or per user group).

 ### 2. Persistence & Fault Tolerance
 *   **Node Death**: If a Worker node dies (power failure, crash), the SQS **Visibility Timeout** ensures the message reappears in the queue after 1000s.
 Another worker will pick it up.
 The task is never lost.
 *   **Decoupled State**: The state is stored in SQS (tasks) and S3 (results).
 The Manager is mostly stateless regarding task progress (it recovers state by checking SQS/S3, though strictly speaking, our current in-memory `JobTracker` would lose counters on crash—a trade-off for simplicity).
-*   **Broken Communication**: Use of AWS SDKs with built-in retry logic ensures transient network failures are handled gracefully.

 ### 3. Threading Rationale
 *   **Why Threads?**: We use threads in the Manager (`LocalAppListener`, `WorkerResultsListener`) because we are **I/O bound**.
 Most time is spent waiting for network responses (SQS/S3).
 Blocking the main thread for these operations would freeze the system.